EOSIO/eosio-java-abieos-serialization-provider/README.md

 }
 ```

-You should explicitly destroy the provider's context, or you could run into a crash when multithreading, per this call:
+You should explicitly destroy the provider's context (i.e. in a `finally` block), or you could run into a crash when multithreading, per this call:

 ```
 abieos.destroyContext();